 - Better able to reflect and adapt management performance

 - Awareness of when and how to coach

 - How to tackle staff who are underperforming

 Who should attend?

 - Experienced managers wanting a refresher programme

-This is a two day course which includes two half day workshops (on 14 May and 2 July) and two one-hour individual coaching sessions for each delegate.
+This is a two-day course which includes two half-day workshops (on 11 Feb and 25 March) and two one-hour individual coaching sessions for each delegate.
 Individual coaching sessions take place at a central Birmingham location.
 Refreshments (tea/coffee and biscuits) are provided.
 The venue is fully accessible.
 However, please make us aware of any access or dietary requirements in advance as we will do our very best to meet individual needs to ensure a great training experience for all delegates.